 Chapter 1 ♕

-I saw her eyes widen.
-She tried to hide it.
-That was normally how I distinguished the friendly people from those who wanted to belittle me for what made me different from them.
+She was trying to hide it and I appreciated the intention, but it was already too late.
 She hadn’t meant to make me feel embarrassed.
 So I gave her a reassuring smile, while shaking my head as a sign that I didn’t mind.

-For a long time now, I had grown accustomed to the sideways glances people shot me in the street.
+For a long time now, I had grown accustomed to the sideways glances people gave me on the street.
 I had learned to deal with rude questions from people who just didn’t know any better.
 The only thing I struggled with every now and then was when people were right in front of me and seemed unable to look at anything else.
 As if my condition was the strangest thing they’d ever seen.
-But I found that hard to believe, because they were just eyes.
+But I found that hard to believe, because they were still just eyes.

-The old lady’s cheeks turned bright red.
+The old lady’s cheeks turned red.
 I didn’t want to embarrass her any further, so I reassured her that it was all good.
 Then I leaned forward and stroked the animal on it’s head.

 I looked at her as she left the waiting room and then picked up a pile of documents from the desk to check my next patient’s medical records.